theheroGAC/Autoplugin/README.md

 - PSVita USB streaming!
 (UVC USB Video Class) by xerpi
 - DSmotion
 - VitaGrafix
+# Small note for the translation of the language for Chinese friends
+Download the font file from the translation folder and insert it in the path ux0:data/autoplugin/font for fix translation in Chinese
 # Credits:
  Thank you
 - Team OneLua